Jose B. Lingad

 Jose "Joe" Bulaon Lingad (/tl/; November 24, 1914 – December 16, 1980), also known by his initials JBL, was a Filipino lawyer and politician who served as governor of Pampanga from 1948 to 1951 and representative of Pampanga's 1st district from 1969 to 1972.
-He also became commissioner of the Bureau of Internal Revenue and Bureau of Customs then subsequently secretary of the Department of Labor and Employment.
-He is one of the victims of the Martial law at the hands of Ferdinand Marcos in 1980.
+He also became commissioner of the Bureau of Internal Revenue and Bureau of Customs and subsequently secretary of the Department of Labor and Employment.
+He was assassinated during the martial law regime of president Ferdinand Marcos.

-Early life and education
+Early years

+Baptismal record of Jose B. Lingad issued at the San Agustin Parish Church on May 10, 1915.

-Jose Bulaon Lingad was born in the barrio of San Jose Gumi, Lubao, Pampanga on November 24, 1914, to Emigdio Lingad and Irene Bulaon of Arayat, Pampanga.
+Jose Bulaon Lingad was born in the barrio of San Jose Gumi, Lubao, Pampanga on November 24, 1914, to Emigdio Lingad of Lubao and Irene Bulaon of Arayat.
 Lingad studied in Lubao Central Elementary School and Pampanga High School for his primary and secondary education.
 In college, Lingad took up law at the University of the Philippines and Philippine Law School where he passed the bar exam in 1938.
 At age 24, he was elected councilor of Lubao, making him one of the youngest elected officials in the country.